The Olympic Games: From Ancient Greece to Modern times

 There were also some athletes who juggled training with other professions.
 For example, Coroebus, a cook in Elis, is regarded by historians as the first Olympic champion.
 He competed in the sprint race in 776 BCE.

-What kind of prizes did the winners receive?
+What kinds of prizes did the winners receive?

 As time progressed, the prizes also got more and more substantial.
 The winners were considered 1st class citizens, second to the gods in terms of perfection.
 Adulation (usually wreath or garland) and immense benefits were showered on the winners when they returned to their villages or towns.
 Back then, the prizes were not gold, silver nor bronze medals.
 What all historians can unanimously agree on is that the competing Olympian athletes primary sort honor and glory.

-Were women allowed to compete at the Ancient Olympics?
+Were women allowed to compete in the Ancient Olympic Games?

 The Greek culture back then was not an extremely misogynistic culture as seen in some other ancient civilizations.
 They even had famous goddesses that were believed to look over and bless entire cities.
 Popular mentions include: Hera (Zeus’s extremely jealous wife), Athena, Demeter, Electra, Artemis, Hestia, Alectrona, Antheia, and Aphrodite.